astravant/digitalgarden/_notes/daily-notes.md

 - Focus on actionable goals.
 What can you do today?
 - Be contrarian.
 Do what others aren't doing.

-- There should be fires - be worried if things are going perfect.
+- There should be fires - be worried if things are going perfectly.
 - God gives the toughest battles to the strongest of his people.

 # September 18, 2018

 - People don't value what they don't fight for.

 1. Love is everything
 2. The secret to living is giving (to give you have to keep growing)
-3. When you're suffering you're obsessing about yourself, how you have less or lost love or a material thing.
+3. When you're suffering, you're obsessing about yourself; how you have less or lost love or a material thing.
 All suffering is about self, so shift your view and start appreciating things outside yourself.

 > Some people are praying for the things you take for granted.

 - Manage expectations
 - Do things right - and if you make a mistake learn from it.
 Experience comes from bad decisions.
 - Find a need and focus on it - solve peoples problems.
-- Travel often
+- Travel often.
+Expand your perspective.

 # September 15, 2018